WU-BIMAC/NBOMicroscopyMetadataSpecs/.github/ISSUE_TEMPLATE/record-model-change.md

 ---

-Report an approved change to existing metadata model structure, elements, fields names, descriptions, data types, cardinality, optional level, and/or enumeration values.
+**Report an approved change to existing metadata model structure, elements, fields names, descriptions, data types, cardinality, optional level, and/or enumeration values.**
-Please complete the form below and enter an issue title above following the pattern: your_last_name -- summary statement
+-Please complete the form below by entering the relevant Current Element and Field names.
+-Enter only relevant changes while leaving all unchanged items blank -Enter an issue title above following the pattern: your_last_name -- summary statement
 E.g.: Strambio -- Objective/Correction enumeration value C-Acroplan to C-Achroplan

-Please fill in Current Element and Field name and enter only relevant changes while leaving all unchanged items blank

 Current Element name: __
 New Element name: __